ngicks/gokugen/README.md

 The term 刻限(kokugen) is a japanese word equivalent of appointed time, scheduled time, or due.

 gokugen is set of interfaces and a scheduler implementation.
+Mainly focused on single-process scheduler.

 ## Idea